-This game is suggested as an interpatrol activity for one of the Boy Scout troop meeting plans in the Public Service troop program feature.
+This game is suggested as an interpatrol activity for one of the Scouts BSA Troop meeting plans in the Public Service troop program feature.

 This game would also work as a team building game or ice breaker, since the participants must know the names of the other players.
 So I think this could also be worked into a Crew program.